 Describe compliance and proportionality measures, in particular: what is your lawful basis for processing?
-Does the processing achieve your purpose?
+Does the processing actually achieve your purpose?
 Is there another way to achieve the same outcome?
 How will you prevent function creep?
 How will you ensure data quality and data minimisation?
 If you use AI, how will you avoid bias and explain its use?
 What information will you give individuals?
 How will you help to support their rights?
 What measures do you take to ensure processors comply?
 How do you safeguard any international transfers?

 Lawful bases for processing

 - Performance of a contract with the data subject (Article 6(1)(b)GDPR): making available to parents or guardians the history of their child’s game play; delivering app content.

 - Legitimate interests (Article 6(1)(f)GDPR): collection of game play data for analytics purposes (this data is anonymised immediately); administering and protecting our business and app (eg system maintenance and support, fixing problems, hosting of data).
 We have carried out legitimate interests assessments for all processing activities carried out on this basis.

 We consider that our processing achieves the purposes set out in step 3 and does not go beyond what is reasonably necessary to achieve these purposes.

 To ensure there is no function creep we only use data for the limited purposes explained in this DPIA.

 We ensure data minimisation and proportionality by only collecting data that we need for a current specified purpose.

 Guidance: You should be clear, open and honest with your users about what they can expect when they access your online service.
 Standard 4 of the code – Transparency sets out what the ICO is looking for:

 “The privacy information you provide to users, and other published terms, policies and community standards, must be concise, prominent, and in clear language suited to the age of the child.
 Provide additional specific ‘bite-sized’ explanations about how you use personal data at the point that use is activated.”